salaheddin-darwish/salaheddin-darwish.github.io/README.md

 # Summary about me

-Cyber Security matters is my passion.
-I am working as a senior cyber and information security risk analyst at IT services, Royal Holloway University of London.
-Also I am a lecturer (assistant Professor) at Information Security Group (ISG)  where I have taught  a number of modules related to cyber security such as computer and network security, access control, security protocols, data security,etc. I have been involved in different research projects tackling various topics in Blockchain and Distributed ledger technologies, wireless networks, security, IoT, privacy, risk and threats modelling.
+Cybersecurity is my passion, and I am dedicated to advancing the field through both professional practice and academic instruction.
+I currently work as a Senior Cyber and Information Security Risk Analyst at IT Services, Royal Holloway, University of London.
+Additionally, I am an Assistant Professor at the Information Security Group (ISG), where I have the privilege of teaching a variety of cybersecurity modules, including Computer and Network Security, Access Control, Security Protocols, and Data Security including supervising MSc projects.

+My research interests are diverse and encompass cutting-edge areas such as Blockchain and Distributed Ledger Technologies, Wireless Networks, IoT Security, Privacy, and Risk and Threats Modelling.
+Over the years, I have contributed to numerous research projects that explore these topics, continually pushing the boundaries of what is possible in cybersecurity.

 # Education & Experience